segmentio/consent-manager/README.md

 Callback function that determines if consent is required before tracking can begin.
 Return `true` to show the consent banner and wait for consent (if no consent has been given yet).
 Return `false` to not show the consent banner and start tracking immediately (unless the user has opted out).
 The function can return a `Promise` that resolves to a boolean.

+##### closeBehavior

+Type: `enum|string`<br>
+Default: `dismiss`

+An option to determine what should be the default behavior for the `x` button on the consent manager banner.

+Options:

+- `dismiss` (default) - Dismisses the banner, but don't save or change any preferences.
+Analytics.js won't be loaded until explicit consent is given.
+- `accept` - Assume consent across every category.
+- `deny` - Denies consent across every category.

 ##### implyConsentOnInteraction

 **_ Breaking Change _** (versions < 3.0.0 will default this option `true`)